 Maybe you’re not sold on the merits and major advantages of volunteers, at least for your organization.
 “Volunteers are too much trouble,” you might think; “they’re not reliable; it takes too long to train them, and once you do, they just leave.
 Also, we’re liable for their actions–that’s a problem that we just don’t need right now.
 It’s easier to do our work with paid staff.”

-Despite these challenges, however, consider some of the different advantages of using volunteers as part of a thoughtfully developed plan, including a marketing strategy with the best local expert needed for your website.
+Despite these challenges, however, consider some of the different advantages of using volunteers as part of a thoughtfully developed plan.

 - Volunteers bring money– All the volunteers we send to organization are self supporting and actually do separate fundraising for our partner projects as a direct contribution towards the cause